-Tampering with a mailbox or mail other than one's own is a criminal offense.
+Tampering with mail other than one's own is a criminal offense.
 Offenders will be subject to disciplinary action by the Judicial Council and/or local authorities and face possible fines and restitution costs.

 Campbellsville University Mailroom

 Telephone: (270) 789-5248